 Third Committee Member

-Dr. Craig Revels
+Craig S. Revels

 This study determines the economic impacts of soil contamination as a result of historical pesticide use in Wenatchee, WA.
 A hedonic regression analysis of home values before, during, and after cleanups of six contaminated schoolyards demonstrates the public’s willingness to pay for remediated soil as a housing amenity.
 A qualitative analysis of media coverage of the contamination and cleanups confirms public awareness and categorizes public perception of risk.
 Results show a significant positive price effect following remediation, and benefit-cost analysis enumerates sizable private and public financial losses incurred as a result of remediation delay.

-MARTIN, JESSICA R., "The Economic Impacts of Soil Contamination in Wenatchee, WA" (2017).
+Martin, Jessica R., "The Economic Impacts of Soil Contamination in Wenatchee, WA" (2017).
 All Master's Theses.
 770.